protontypes/open-sustainable-technology/README.md

 - [The Climate Tech Handbook](https://github.com/climate-tech-handbook/climate-tech-handbook) - Help us build the most accessible and accurate climate tech resource on the planet.
 - [ECTO](https://github.com/EnvironmentOntology/environmental-exposure-ontology) - Modular environmental exposures ontology.
 - [ecoCore](https://github.com/EcologicalSemantics/ecocore) - A standard vocabulary for the ecological community, a need expressed repeatedly over the past few years at workshops focused on ecological, environmental, and population-based semantics.
+- [esa-climate-from-space](https://github.com/ubilabs/esa-climate-from-space) - The role of the Climate from Space application is to increase the visibility of the Climate Change Initiative programme and the role of ESA satellite data in climate science.

 ### Data Catalogs and Interfaces